Sid Ahmed Ghlam case: The case

 Ghlam's DNA was found on Châtelain and in the car where she died.
 The authorities have not identified a clear motive for the murder.
 Initially, they suggested Ghlam might have tried to steal her car.
-Another possible motive that was forward is that Ghlam might have mistaken her for an official spying on him.
+Another possible motive that was put forward is that Ghlam might have mistaken her for an official spying on him.
 The shots were fired at her from outside the car.
-Ghlam pleaded innocence with regard to the death.
+Ghlam pleaded innocent to the murder charge.

 Trial and conviction

 The trial began on 5 October 2020.
-During the trial, Ghlam said that he had previously been on his way to being deradicalised and said that he now regretted that journey.
+During the trial, Ghlam said that at the time of the crimes he had “embraced” IS ideology but now regretted having taken that path.
 The only names he gave to investigators were of people who were already dead.
 In November 2020, he was found guilty of the murder of Aurélie Châtelain and of preparing an attack on a church in Villejuif and was sentenced to life imprisonment with no chance of parole for at least 22 years and a lifetime ban on entering French territory after release.
 His lawyer said that they would appeal against the verdict.

 According to Le Monde, the trial shed light on the role played by Islamic State organizers and logisticians who aid attackers.
 Along with Ghlam, Rabah Boukaouma, considered by DGSI to be the chief logistician of the attack, was sentenced to 30 years in prison.
 Farid Brahami, a third accomplice who had put Bokauoma in contact with the seller of the bulletproof vests, was sentenced to 25 years in prison.

 In October 2021, life imprisonment was confirmed against Sid Ahmed Ghlam, on appeal.